Karan0005/simple-web-app-boilerplate/docs/BRANCHING_STRATEGY.md

 ## Summary

-This strategy ensures that `develop`, `release/*`, and `main` branches remain synchronized, reducing the risk of conflicts and ensuring a smooth, stable release process.
+This strategy ensures that `develop`, `release/*`, `uat`, and `main` branches remain synchronized, reducing the risk of conflicts and ensuring a smooth, stable release process.
 The use of feature toggles provides additional flexibility, allowing incomplete features to be deployed without disrupting production or UAT environments.
 Following the outlined PR and merging rules will help maintain high code quality and minimize the risk of issues during development and deployment.